IBM/ibm-websphere-automation/gitops-deployment/README.md

 Then, configure the Argo CD application to reference the appropriate values file during deployment.

 Note: If you use a repository that is forked from the official [IBM WebSphere Automation GitOps repository](https://github.com/IBM/ibm-websphere-automation/tree/main/gitops-deployment), then you must update the values of the Repository URL and Revision parameters across the ArgoCD applications to match your repository and branch.
 For example, if you use `https://github.com/<myaccount>/ibm-websphere-automation` and `dev` branch, then these two parameters must be changed.

+## Known Limitations

+1. CPFS upgrades are not handled by WSA's helm charts and will need to be handled outside of Gitops deployment, by running the upgrade script provided [here](https://github.com/IBM/ibm-websphere-automation/blob/gitops-enhancement/scripts/upgrade-cpfs.sh).

+2. AllNamespaces mode of deployment is currently not supported at the moment with the configuration available in the values file.